• Skip to primary navigation

 • B.S., Shanghai Jiao Tong University

-• Research Projects: Thermal Storage, Heat Pump System, Grid-interactive Efficient Buildings
+• Research Projects: Hardware-in-the-Loop, Heat Pump Systems, Grid-interactive Efficient Buildings, Smart and Connected Homes

 • Ph.D., The University of Tokyo